scotch/engineauth/docs/index.rst

 Dependencies
 ------------
-- `ndb`_ - EngineAuth uses features of ndb that are only available in master.
-This requirement will be removed by after the next sdk update.
 - `oauth2client`_ - Required for OAuth2 Strategies
 - `httplib2`_ - Required for OAuth and OAuth2 Strategies
 - `uri-templates`_ - Required for OAuth and OAuth2 Strategies